Landscaping Is a Visual Service

 Close the Portfolio Gap

-- Organized by service type — lawn care, hardscaping, planting, seasonal — so visitors can find relevant work quickly
+- Organization by service type so visitors can find relevant examples

 Service Area SEO for Landscapers